-Bahrain has seen some large demonstrations in the main city of Manama and the Bahraini Authorities have drafted in military personnel from Saudi Arabia to control crowds which has led to many arrests and a number of demonstrators being killed.
-This article gives some tips on how to stay safe during the current unrest in Bahrain.
+Bahrain has experienced large demonstrations in the main city of Manama, and the Bahraini authorities have drafted in military personnel from Saudi Arabia to control crowds which has led to many arrests and the deaths of a number of demonstrators.
+Here are some tips on how to stay safe during unrest in Bahrain.

 It is really important to stay aware of the political situation in Bahrain by watching news bulletins and keeping in touch with key contacts.
 Having internet access on a cell phone is very useful however recent experiences in the unrest in North Africa saw governments blocking access to Facebook and other social media networks.